onzfonz/comp227/src/content/6/en/part6b.md

 ```

 The implementation is rather straightforward.
-Clicking the different radio buttons changes the state of the store's <i>filter</i> property.
+Clicking the different radio buttons changes the state of the store's `filter` property.

-Let's change the <i>Notes</i> component to incorporate the filter:
+Let's change the `Notes` component to incorporate the filter:

 ```js
 const Notes = () => {